Everything you need to know about your payment

 |Head of household||$112,500||$136,500|

 Single filers qualify for the maximum payment with an AGI of $75,000 or less, and they can get a partial payment if their AGI is $99,000 or less.
 If your filing status is single, you’re not eligible for any payment if you earned more than $99,000.
-These limits also apply you're a qualified widow(er) or married filing separately.
+These limits also apply if you're married filing separately.

-Joint filers qualify for the maximum payment with AGI of $150,000 or less, with a partial payment if their AGI is $198,000 or less.
+Joint filers and qualified widow(er)s qualify for the maximum payment with AGI of $150,000 or less, with a partial payment if their AGI is $198,000 or less.
 If your filing status is married filing jointly, you’re not eligible for any payment if you earned more than $198,000.

 Heads of household can qualify for a maximum payment with AGI of $112,500 or less, and they can get a partial payment if their AGI is $136,500 or less.
 Heads of household are not eligible for any payment if they earned more than $136,500.